gummyworm/monster/README.md

 Spacing is not important, but instructions are auto-formatted to be indented by two spaces.
 Labels and directives are, by convention, not indented.
 The formatter will also take care of this.

-## Files
-Monster holds the active source file in memory (for editing), but assembles all included files directly from file.
-Files are stored with $0d line endings, but if you save your file with UNIX style line-endings, they will be automatically converted when the file is read in.

-As with any work done with Commodore disk I/O, it is wise to regularly back up your files

-### Directory Viewer (`C= + L`)
-The directory viewer offers a paginated view of all files on the disk.
-Pressing `RETURN` while the row of the desired file is highlighted will load that file into a new buffer and activate that buffer.

 ## Labels
 Labels begin with either an alpha-character or, in the case of _local_